appressoas/django_cradmin/docs/gettingstartedguide.rst

 Setting database model and connect the model with the CRadmin instance
 ----------------------------------------------------------------------
-We begin by creating the file ``gettingstarted_cradmin_instance.py`` which is a subclass of ``BaseCrAdminInstance`` and it will contain our main CRadmin configuration.
+We begin by creating the file ``account_admin_cradmin_instance.py`` which is a subclass of ``BaseCrAdminInstance`` and it will contain our main CRadmin configuration.
 For now we place this file at the same level as our models.py file.
 By overriding the variable ``roleclass`` and method ``get_rolequeryset`` we add a databasemodel as the roleclass and decides which objects to be returned from the database.
-Our ``gettingstarted_cradmin_instance.py`` file looks like this::
+Our ``account_admin_cradmin_instance.py`` file looks like this::

     from django_cradmin import crinstance

-    class GettingStartedCradminInstance(crinstance.BaseCrAdminInstance):
+    class AccountAdminCradminInstance(crinstance.BaseCrAdminInstance):
         roleclass = Account

         def get_rolequeryset(self):